ProFatXuanAll/language-model-playground/doc/source/glossary.rst

     For example, when we use character tokenizer to detokenize ``['a', 'b', 'c']`` we get ``'abc'``;
     when we use whitespace tokenizer to detokenize ``['a', 'b', 'c']`` we get ``'a b c'``.

+  EOS
+  EOS token
+  EOS tokens
+  end-of-sentence
+  end-of-sentence token
+  end-of-sentence tokens
+    **EOS** token is a :term:`special token` which represent the end of a sentence.
+    More generally, EOS token represent the end of a given text passage.
+    EOS token is the prediction target of the last input token of a :term:`language model`.
+    In this project, any tokens that follows EOS token can only be :term:`PAD` tokens, and language models are not :term:`trained` to produced meaningful output when seeing EOS tokens and PAD tokens.

   experiment
     May refer to :term:`tokenizer` training experiment or :term:`language model` training experiment.